kjhaber/dotfiles/.config/nvim/vim-leaders.md

-  wy         -- vimwiki diary yesterday wY         -- vimwiki diary tomorrow w-         -- toggle checkbox with dash instead of X (to mark as N/A) x y z - Zoom (ZoomWinTab)
+  wy         -- vimwiki diary yesterday wY         -- vimwiki diary tomorrow w-         -- toggle checkbox with dash instead of X (to mark as N/A) w<         -- open yesterday's wiki journal in new vsplit x y z - Zoom (ZoomWinTab)